kunaldeo/django-livesettings3/docs/usage.rst

 Usage
 =====

-Very simple example project is in directory livesettings/test_app, almost identical with the following description.
+A very simple example project is in the directory :file:`livesettings/test_app`.
+It is almost identical to the following description and is a useful example for integrating livesettings into your app.

 Creating Config.py
 ------------------